CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 - Deleted the **CreateUser.fxml** and instead added functionality so that only one FXML is needed for both **LoginController** and **CreateUserController**.
 - Added **README** files in core, rest and ui to briefly explain their functionality.
 - Added **Jpackage** and **Jlink** such that users can convert the application to a executable desktop application.
 - Added **SpringBoot** framework for the rest module.
 Users will now be saved on a webserver.
+- Added new module **integrationTest** for integration testing of the application.

 ## Status of the project